• Art magazine

 A necessary change in the cultural landscape is to be accompanied from which all artists can benefit.
 An inclusive culture encourages to orientate yourself on the skills and needs of different people and to allow new perspectives on artistic practice and cooperation.
 The program stimulates a process that ultimately benefits everyone.

-The “PIK” program is intended to enable artistic innovations and to compensate for existing disadvantages for people with disabilities.
-For this purpose, three modules are planned, each of which is aimed at different groups and divisions of an inclusive cultural scene in Germany: a mentoring program for disabled leadership , a network for performing arts and a range of advice through a nationwide advisory team for culture and inclusion.
-Among other things, this will develop a public academy program for cultural actors and evaluate and communicate results from the program.
+The "pik" program aims to facilitate artistic innovations and offset existing disadvantages for people with disabilities.
+Three modules are planned, each aimed at different groups and sectors of an inclusive cultural scene in Germany: an open-application mentoring program for disabled leadership , a network for the performing arts, and a consulting service provided by a nationwide advisory team for culture and inclusion.
+This team will, among other things, develop a public academy program for cultural stakeholders and evaluate and communicate its results.

 “Arts Impact” project is also pursuing a promising idea: including art and culture, it should be made accessible to a general public.
 The makers are convinced that they will touch, address and move many people - everything that art is at best.